 Know the Cause and Ease Morning Sickness

-Edited by Debbie, Anonymous, Innocent Yogo, Reema and 2 others
+Edited by Debbie, Innocent Yogo, Reema, Ermin and 1 other

 You just got home from the doctor's office, and can't wait to share the good news with your husband and family.
 You are having a baby!
 Many couples are certainly elated with joy about the happy prospect of being new parents.
 However, while mommy is getting ready preparing for her new son or daughter, this can be a difficult stage of the pregnancy for her as well.
 She is now adding excess weight to that once shapely figure.
 It's not so easy to bend down and tie those shoes anymore!

 She is also possibly experiencing an upset stomach every morning she awakens, and often throughout the day.
 Why does a woman feel this way?
 Well, it's called morning sickness.
 Between 70 and 80 percent of pregnant women suffer from morning sickness, according to the Sun Herald newspaper of Australia.
 When the newly pregnant women get up in the morning, they may suffer from nausea, often accompanied by vomiting.
 Among the suspected causes of this condition is a rise in the level of hormone progesterone during pregnancy, which can produce excess stomach acids.
 Also, an enhanced sense of smell can make pregnant women prone to queasiness.

 Although there is no universal cure for morning sickness, the reporters recommend avoiding warm places (since heat can bring on nausea), taking naps and getting ample sleep, and smelling a cut lemon.
 What are some other ways you can ease morning sickness?
 Read the information below:

 Before learning about homemade remedies for morning sickness, you should first know about the causes of it.
 These things can trigger nausea and make you want to vomit.
 It is better to avoid these culprits beforehand, so that you will feel better throughout your pregnancy.